valeriansaliou/giggle/README.md

 Made with love by the happy folks at **Jappix** https://jappix.com/, originally for the awesome guys at **Uno IM** https://uno.im/

-## Online Demo
+## Testing Giggle

+Please first clone Giggle on your local environment, and access it over your local HTTP server. **Serving example pages over HTTP is a requirement for WebRTC to work**.

 ### One-to-one calls (aka Single)

-You can try Giggle.js one-to-one calls there: https://demo.hakuma.holdings/valerian.saliou/giggle/examples/single_client.html
+You can try Giggle.js one-to-one calls using the page: `./examples/single_client.html`

 Open it on 2 separate tabs or 2 different computers, and login with 2 different XMPP accounts (Jappix.com accounts only for this online demo).
 Then, paste the full JID of the other connected account in the call field.